Lương Cường: Career

+On December 19, 2014, he was promoted from Lieutenant General to General by President Trương Tấn Sang.

 Cường was previously vice director of the People's Army of Vietnam General Political Department from 2011 to 2016 where he became the director, and was promoted to the rank of four-star General in 2019.

 On 16 May 2024, Cường was assigned by the Politburo to assume the position of Permanent Member of the Secretariat, the fifth-highest ranking position in Vietnam's political system, following the resignation of Trương Thị Mai.

-Presidency (2024–present)
+Presidency (2024–2026)

 On 26 August 2024, General Secretary Tô Lâm resigned from the presidency shortly after his election as the new general secretary earlier that month following Nguyễn Phú Trọng's death in July.
 On 21 October, at the eighth session of the 15th National Assembly, Cường was elected to the presidency with 440/440 attending National Assembly delegates in favor (reaching 91.67% of the total number of National Assembly delegates).
-He was subsequently inaugurated as president, succeeding Tô Lâm.
+He was subsequently inaugurated as president for the remainder of the 2021–2026 term, the fourth of this term.

 In his inaugural speech, Cường declared his commitment to maintaining and enhancing high unity and solidarity within the Party; building a clean and strong Socialist rule-of-law state; strengthening national defense and security; and consistently pursuing an independent, self-reliant, peaceful, and friendly foreign policy.
 On the morning of 22 October 2024, the handover ceremony was held at the Presidential Palace.
 At the ceremony, Tô Lâm officially handed over the presidential duties to Cường and requested relevant agencies to report specific tasks, review work plans, and coordinate internal and external affairs with the new president.
+On 7 April 2026, his presidential term expired, and was succeeded by Tô Lâm, who was elected to a full term.